 Calorie restriction: This involves consuming fewer calories than you burn, leading to weight loss.
 It’s a simple concept, but tracking calories and creating a sustainable deficit requires effort.

-Low-carb diets (e.g., Keto): These diets restrict carbohydrate intake, forcing the body to burn fat for fuel.
-They can be effective for weight loss, but some people find them challenging to maintain long-term and may miss out on essential nutrients from whole grains and fruits.
+Low-carb diets (e.g., Keto): By limiting carbs, these diets make the body burn fat.
+They can lead to weight loss, but some find them hard to stick to and may miss nutrients in grains and fruits.

 Mediterranean Diet: This diet emphasizes fruits, vegetables, whole grains, healthy fats like olive oil, and lean protein.
 It promotes healthy eating habits and has been linked to weight loss and improved overall health.